DavidAyotte/drinfeld_modular_forms/README.md

 This SageMath package provides an implementation for computing with Drinfeld modular forms for `GL_r(A)`.

-To install this package, first clone this repository and then run the `make` command (inside the project main directory).
-If the `make` command does not work or is not available, you can also run the following command in the project main directory:
+To install this package, first clone this repository and then run the following command (inside the project folder):

 `sage -pip install --upgrade --no-index -v .`